puzrin/reflow_micro.discarded/doc/heater_assembly.md

 ## Half-shims for MCH mount

 MCH is mounted to plate by edges.
 We need supports from another side of screws to avoid skew.
-Those can be done from any pease of 1.5-2.0mm metal.
+Those can be done from any peace of 1.5-2.0mm metal.

 Drill a series of 2mm holes with step 5mm and margin 3mm from border.
 Then, at circular saw, cut the line and split to peaces: